 Sept 2018.
 Ground lease goes into effect.
 NDC begins paying rent to City.
 Co-op begins paying more to NDC to sublet the lot than NDC is paying the City.
 So, NDC is now making money on the lot every month.
 City is now getting less per month from NDC than they got directly from Co-op to rent just part of the lot.
 Nevertheless, the Co-op begins providing free parking for the whole Junction on the lot they are paying for.

 Oct 2018.
-NDC abruptly shuts down block of small businesses in Deanwood, in Northeast DC.
+NDC abruptly shuts down block of small businesses on a block they plan to develop in Deanwood, in Northeast DC.
 BlackLivesMatterDC leads protest march to home of NDC’s owner.
 Civil rights lawyer represents businesses against developer.

 Oct 2018.
 Mediation between NDC and Co-op concludes.
 Co-op prohibited from any further protest or critique of the project, in return for ability to continue to rent lot from NDC until construction, and other accommodations.
-The prohibition remains in effect.
+The prohibition against Co-op voicing any critique of the project remains in effect today.

 Feb 2019.
 After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC is forced to reduce plan size by more than 10,000 sq ft to attempt to comply with zoning.
 NDC submits plan to County.

 March 2019.
-First review by County’s Development Review Committee (DRC) finds lay-by unacceptable, exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, other issues.
+First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and find planned location of exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, and other issues.